Freshwater is becoming increasingly scarce and some farms are looking for alternatives.

-Food production needs to increase by 70 per cent in the next 30 years to feed a world population expected to reach 9 billion people.
+Food production needs to increase by 70 per cent in the next 30 years to feed a world population expected to reach 9 billion people, according to a recent study.

 However, traditional agriculture is facing increasing scarcity of water due to climate change.
 Freshwater - what we all drink, wash and cook with - accounts for only 2 per cent of all water on Earth, and we don’t even have access to most of it because it is locked away in glaciers.